top of page

 The MHCD program is a voluntary program that provides a holistic evidence-based approach.
 To be eligible for the program, a person must:

-• At least 18 years of age
+• Be at least 18 years of age

-• Legally competent
+• Be legally competent

-• have a serious mental health diagnosis or exhibit symptoms of an undiagnosed serious mental illness or intellectual and developmental disability
+• Have a serious mental health diagnosis or exhibit symptoms of an undiagnosed serious mental illness or intellectual and developmental disability

-• agree to treatment, take any and all prescribed medication in the manner prescribed, and follow all Team treatment recommendations
+• Agree to treatment, take any and all prescribed medication in the manner prescribed, and follow all Team treatment recommendations

-• Must not have a sentence imposed which renders the applicant ineligible for probation, whether as a result of a plea or a finding of guilt and
+• Not have a sentence imposed which renders the applicant ineligible for probation, whether as a result of a plea or a finding of guilt and voluntarily agree to participate in the program.

 Presiding Judge Roberto C. Naraja and Associate Judge Lillian S. Ada-Tenorio